MTRESS/MTRESS/README.md

 ## Installation

-MTRESS depends on solph, which is automatically instaled using pip
+MTRESS depends on solph, which is automatically installed using pip
 ```bash
 pip install mtress
 ```